 A successful thesis requires a viable proposal, goal-setting, time management, and interpersonal skills on top of the disciplinary skills associated with your intended area of honors.
 This guide will walk you through the thesis process.

-Planning the Senior Honors Thesis/Project
+Planning a Senior Honors Thesis/Project

 Selecting an Advisor

-Drafting the Proposal
+Preparing the Proposal